bastienboutonnet/sheetwork/README.md

 **Create Table**: The target table may not be present on the database.
 You can create it by adding the `--create_table` flag.

-### Other Runtime Flags
+### Other Flags 🤯
 There are a few more flags linked to modes, log level and forcing intented protection measures down.
-Here is the full list of flags with their use, defaults etc. (You can get that by doing )
+Here is the full list of flags with their use, defaults etc. (You can get that by doing `sheetload -h`)
 ```
 usage: sheetload [-h] [--version] [--mode MODE] [--log_level LOG_LEVEL]
                  [--sheet_name SHEET_NAME] [--sheet_key SHEET_KEY]